ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/lab04.md

 # Step 7: SparkJava tutorial

+This part of the lab is NOT OPTIONAL.
+It is REQUIRED.
+It is just not GRADED.

+You are expected to complete it as preparation for the work you'll be doing with your teams.

+The consequence of not doing it is simply that you'll be unprepared to contribute to your team's work as a team player.
+So, please do your best to complete this part as best you can.

 In this part of the lab, you'll:

 * Fork this repo to your own personal github id: